 Severe Social Anxiety: This is characterised by intense symptoms, including panic attacks, that make social interactions overwhelmingly distressing.
 Often, the person avoids social situations entirely.

-Whether it is cognitive behavioural therapy or medication, tailored approaches can significantly improve the quality of life.
+Whether it is medication or cognitive behavioural therapy in Singapore, tailored approaches can significantly improve the quality of life.

 Psychotherapy offers effective strategies for managing social anxiety.